paulvallace/Streamlit-App/README.md

-Convert SOVs to CrossCover format
+Convert SOVs to Amrisc and CrossCover format